 National action on timber legality

 Russia is not considering making a FLEGT VPA with the EU.

 Third party certification

-The Russian National Forest Certification scheme was re-endorsed early 2016, after it had expired in August 2015.
-As of June 2018 an area of over 14 million hectares was certified under the Programme for the Endorsement of Forest Certification (PEFC, June 2018).
+The Russian National Forest Certification scheme was re-endorsed early 2016.
+As of September 2018 an area of over 16 million hectares was certified under the Programme for the Endorsement of Forest Certification (PEFC Facts & Figures, September 2018).

 Sources of information